MahyarRajaei/Bankers-Algorithm/README.md

 # Bankers-Algorithm
-this algorithm is used to avoid deadlock.
+Banker's algorithm is used to avoid deadlock.